woky/alisa/README.md

 What can it do?
 ----------------

-("alisa" denotes current bot's nick)
+(*alisa* denotes current bot's nick)

 * Find URLs in messages and send brief info about them (title for HTML, content type and size for rest)

 * Log chat to Lucene and search it via chat or web.
-Say "alisa: log" for help.
+Say *alisa: log* for help.

 * Show recently played Last.fm track.
-Say "alisa: lf".
-If your IRC ~username (not nick!) is different from your Last.fm username you have to pair it by saying "alisa: lf your_lastfm_username".
-You have to do this only once. "np" is alias for "lf".
+Say *alisa: lf*.
+If your IRC ~username (not nick!) is different from your Last.fm username you have to pair it by saying *alisa: lf your_lastfm_username*.
+You have to do this only once.
+You can also append integer offset to show n-th recent track. "np" is alias for "lf".

 * Hug